Exhibitions

 Tiny Ocean Plants

 ‘Tiny Ocean Plants’ is an interdisciplinary educational programme developed by artist Camilla Brendon and marine biologist Britt Alexander exploring the intersection between art and science for children.
-Britt and Camilla sailed with us in September during the week the IPCC released their Special Report on the Ocean and Cyosphere in a Changing Climate.
+Britt and Camilla sailed with us during the week the IPCC released their Special Report on the Ocean and Cyosphere in a Changing Climate.
 The workshop explores the wonderful world of phytoplankton and their importance in mitigating the Climate Emergency, through learning and collaborative drawing, and has now received local government funding to be developed further.
 Well done Britt and Camilla!

 ‘Sailing on a Plastic Sea’